igneus/eantifonar2/README.md

 Firefox extension enhancing

 - http://breviar.cz with chant scores from the [In adiutorium][ia] project
-- https://divinumofficium.com/ and https://breviar.sk/la/ with chant scores from publicly available chant corpora
+- https://divinumofficium.com/ and https://breviar.sk/la/ with chant scores from publicly available corpora of Gregorian chant

 Developed as a (both legally and technically) less problematic replacement of the original [E-Antifonář][ean] web app.